scy-phy/minicps/docs/ui.rst

 Default
 --------

-The base command generates a scaffold directory which has the minimum files necessary to set-up a simulation environment with two ``PLC``'s as the default device.
+The base command generates a default scaffold directory which has the minimum files necessary to set-up a simulation environment with two ``PLC``'s as the default device.

 .. code-block:: console